-These yummy sweet potato balls of goodness are inspired by the Austrian/central European dish known as knödel, which is essentially rounded potato or flour dough balls poached in water or stock, and sometimes pan-fried.
-They are usually served as a side dish with meats and stews.
+These yummy sweet potato balls of goodness are inspired by the Austrian or central European dish known as knödel, which is essentially rounded potato or flour dough balls poached in water or stock and sometimes pan-fried.
+They are usually served as a side dish with meat dishes and stews.

-I saw some spinach knödel balls in a deli window in Vienna (similar to above picture), which gave me an idea for this recipe.
-Unlike knödel dumplings, my balls are less stodgy and softer in texture, and I decided to pan-fry them to get that lovely, crispy crust.
+I saw some spinach knödel balls in a deli window in Vienna (similar to the above picture), which gave me an idea for this recipe.
+Unlike knödel dumplings, my sweet potato balls are less stodgy and much softer in texture and I decided to pan-fry them to get that lovely, crispy crust.

 - 1 + 1/2 cup wilted spinach, chopped (see instructions below)